oshevchenko/stream/README.md

 # stream
-Script to broadcast RTSP camera to RTMP server.
+A script to broadcast RTSP camera to RTMP server.